Challenges Faced by Tony Romo: Obstacles and Turning Points

 Resilience and perseverance in the journey of Tony Romo.
 A timeline of obstacles and growth.

-On January 6, 2007, during the NFC Wild Card Round game against the Seattle Seahawks, Tony Romo fumbled a snap on a field goal attempt, leading to a loss for the Cowboys.
+On January 6, 2007, during an NFC Wild Card playoff game against the Seattle Seahawks, Tony Romo fumbled a snap while serving as the holder for a potential go-ahead field goal.
+He failed to reach the first down marker on a subsequent scramble, leading to a loss for the Dallas Cowboys.